tilialabs/tilia-phoenix-docker/README.md

 * **USERNAME** - Name of a user in Tilia Cloud that can consume a valid Phoenix license that includes automation
 * **PASSWORD** - Password of the Tilia Cloud user

 **NOTE**: The first "-p" argument before IMAGE_NAME maps the TCP port inside the container (8022 in example above) to the host port (8080), while the second "-p" argument is passed into Phoenix to specify the port it uses inside the container.
-The two container-side ports must match but can be mapped to a different host port.
+The two container-side ports must match but can be mapped to a different host port like in this example.

 ## Open source